Climate and Average Weather Year Round in Grand Rapids Michigan, United States

 Grand Rapids experiences significant seasonal variation in the perceived humidity.

 The muggier period of the year lasts for 3.7 months, from May 31 to September 19, during which time the comfort level is muggy, oppressive, or miserable at least 9% of the time.
-The muggiest day of the year is July 28, with muggy conditions 36% of the time.
+The month with the most muggy days in Grand Rapids is July, with 10.3 days that are muggy or worse.

 dry 55°F comfortable 60°F humid 65°F muggy 70°F oppressive 75°F miserable